sapics/ip-city/README.md

 accuracy by buying a license from MaxMind, and then using the conversion utility to convert it to a format that geoip-lite understands.
 You will need to use the `.csv` files from MaxMind for conversion.

-Also note that on occassion, the library may take up to 5 seconds to load into memory.
-This is largely dependent on how busy your disk is at that time.
-It can take as little as 200ms on a lightly loaded disk.
-This is a one time cost though, and you make it up at run time with very fast lookups.

 References
 ----------
   - <a href="http://www.maxmind.com/app/iso3166">Documentation from MaxMind</a>